ZitaoZeng/CBDA-subsampling/readme.txt

 does write those columns to each training set and each validation set, in addition to the randomly selected attribute columns.

+It makes as few passes as possible of the original data set to create all the validation and training sets.
+The number of passes of the original data set is determined by the system limit on the maximum number of open files.

+Suppose the system file open limit is 1020 (a common value on Linux systems).
-It makes a single pass of the original data set to create all the validation and training sets.
-If creating 500 training sets, which also means creating 500 validation sets (one for each training set) it takes one pass of the original data set, not 1,000 passes.
+If creating 500 training sets, which also means creating 500 validation sets (one for each training set), so 1000 files in total, it takes one pass of the original data set, not 1,000 passes.
+If creating 1000 training sets, which also means creating 1000 validation sets, so 2000 files in total, it takes two passes, 510 training sets and 510 validation sets on the first pass, and 490 of each on the second pass.

-This is limited by the maximum number of open files a user or user process can have on a system, which is usually around 1,020 on a Linux system.
-If creating more than that number files (number of training sets + number of validation sets), see section "Multiple Runs" below.

 This script produces the following files.

 3 files for each validation set:

-validation-set-i:
+validation-set-i.csv:

 	The validation set data, the randomly selected rows and columns (plus the case number and outcome column).
-Ex. validation-set-1, validation-set-2, etc.
+Ex. validation-set-1.csv, validation-set-2.csv, etc.

     The first column is the case number column.
     The second column is the outcome column.